-The octuple pompoms consist of three pieces and have plenty of detail on the actual gun platforms.
+The quad and octuple pompoms consist of three pieces and have plenty of detail on the actual gun platforms.

-The 40mm mount on the quarterdeck consists of two pieces, and there four single 3pdr saluting guns.
+The 40mm mount on the quarterdeck consists of two pieces, and there are multiple single 20mm unshielded guns.
 They all feature raised detail.

------ 14" turrets and barrels -----
+---- 14" turrets and barrels -----

------ 5.25" turrets and gun barrels -----
+---- 5.25" turrets and gun barrels -----